somedatapacket/docs.humio.com/content/configuration/authentication/saml/aad.md

 SAML_IDP_CERTIFICATE=/certs/humio-AAD-SSO.pem
 ```

-#### Mapping SAML roles to prefix queries.
+#### Mapping SAML roles to prefix queries (If using role-based authorization)

 To also apply prefixes and repo memberships based on roles in AAD, these additional settings are required.
 See [role-based authoriation]({{< relref "configuration/authentication/role-based-auth.md" >}}) for details on how mapping roles to prefixes work and the format of the configration files.
 ```
-# You'll need to create this attribute in your AAD Enterprise App and name it "role" (or whatever the value you set here.)
+# You'll need to create this attribute in your AAD Enterprise App and map it to user.assignedroles
-SAML_GROUP_MEMBERSHIP_ATTRIBUTE=role
+SAML_GROUP_MEMBERSHIP_ATTRIBUTE=http://schemas.microsoft.com/ws/2008/06/identity/claims/role

 AUTO_UPDATE_GROUP_MEMBERSHIPS_ON_SUCCESSFUL_LOGIN=true
 PREFIX_AUTHORIZATION_ENABLED=true